Be an Autodidact?

 Self-teaching often trumps courses as a way to learn.

 Posted Jun 12, 2018

-Courses are often required, for example, for legal certification.
+Courses are often required, for example, for professional certification.
 But sometimes you can avoid courses, which are often costly, inconvenient, and larded with masses of material you’ll never use or have forgotten or become obsolete by the time you need it.

-For many people and for many things you’ll want to learn, a wonderful way to learn is be an autodidact, teaching yourself.
+For many people and for many things you’ll want to learn, a wiser way to learn is be an autodidact, teaching yourself.
 It may be best explained by examples.
 I’ll offer three from my life.

 So instead of more school, I read a few time-honored books, such as What Color is Your Parachute, attended local and national conferences, and got permission to watch my favorite career counselors at work.
 I then started coaching friends on a volunteer basis, having good career counselors watch me.
 I asked for honest feedback, accepting and rejecting as I deemed wise.

 At the point I felt I was providing sufficient value, I started charging clients.
 To this day, I continue reading articles and participating in online and in-person forums.
 That has worked—I’ve long had more than a 95 percent client-satisfaction rate, the San Francisco Bay Guardian dubbed me "The Bay Area’s Best Career Coach," U.S. News called me “Career coach extraordinaire,” I've penned many career articles in major publications, and my book, Careers for Dummies will be published next week.